joshua2020181/joshua2020181/README.md

 Hello, I am Joshua Cheng, a Robotics Software Engineer.
 I love cool robots and making them do crazy things.
 I studied Computer Engineering and Computer Science at Northeastern University.
 Below is a list of some random personal projects I've worked on recently.

+> Here's my [dotfiles](https://github.com/joshua2020181/dotfiles) for tmux and neovim.
+I'm still working on perfecting it, but it works for now.

 # Projects
 ## [Northeastern Underwater Robotics](https://github.com/NEURoboticsClub/neu-underwater-robotics)